tbidne/shrun/configuration.md

 **Arg:** `-f, --file-log (default | PATH)`

 **Description**: If a path is supplied, all logs will additionally be written to the supplied file.
-Furthermore, command logs will be written to the file irrespective of `--cmd-log`.
+Furthermore, command logs will be written to the file irrespective of [`--cmd-log`](#command-log).
 Console logging is unaffected.
 This can be useful for investigating command failures.
-If the string `default` is given, then we write to the XDG state directory e.g. `~/.local/state/shrun/log`.
+If the string `default` is given, then we write to the XDG state directory e.g. `~/.local/state/shrun/shrun.log`.

 **Example:**